 + What if I don't like some of the vegetables in my share?

 Confession time...
 I (Maryellen) hated vegetables growing up, with the exception of spinach and lima beans (go figure).
 It's not until I started working on farms that I started to like vegetables.
 So our farmer answer of course is... try it a new way (using fresh produce) and maybe you'll like it this time!
 This happens a lot with crops like Brussels sprouts, which are actually tasty if they are cooked correctly.
 We provide recipes to help make less familiar vegetables easier to use.
 Of course, maybe you won't like certain vegetables on second taste, and that's fine too!
 You never have to take or eat any vegetable we offer.
 There will be trade tables at every site, so you can swap out with other members for crops you prefer.
 As CSA farmers, we want to work with YOU to make the CSA meet both our needs.
 As part of the conversation, we welcome member feedback on crop preferences so that each year we can make the CSA work better for all parties!

-Share a share, try a monthly share (available at some times of the year, weather depending), or contact us to arrange alternate work/trade situations.
+Share a share, try a small share with friends, or contact us to arrange alternate work/trade situations.
 For many CSA members, a share can seem intimidating in the first year or two.
 We have found that members who share their shares with friends or family usually have a good experience.
 Often, one of the people splitting a share likes some vegetables more than others, so you can divvy things up easily.
 We welcome shareholders splitting shares, and are willing to help partner you with a share-buddy, but we can't split the shares ourselves at the pick-up.

 Finally, we understand that the current economy is tight, and welcome talking with potential members about alternative payment plans and options.
 We have set up a range of plans with members in the past.
 Call the farm to start the conversation!